Why are our Rebuilt Vintage Steinways better than a New Steinway?

 It is said that the harp is the “soul of the piano.”
 Most Steinways built before 1945 contain genuine Steinway harps that were cast in the Steinway foundry in Queens, New York.
 Harps in newer Steinways come from commercial foundries which also make them for other piano manufacturers!
 Pianists and technicians frequently observe that harps from the Steinway foundry in Queens were the best harps ever made.
 Since we only rebuild “vintage” Steinways, you are assured that our pianos have the genuine Steinway harp.

-We use German-made Renner Actions in our restoration process.
-These actions are built to Steinway specifications, and are found on currently produced German Steinways.
-Pianists and technicians often prefer these actions for their speed, control, and consistency over Steinway actions.
-Other top name pianos, like the hand-crafted Bosendorfer, Fazioli, Bechstein and other discriminating piano manufacturers use Renner parts.
+We use Genuine Steinway Action Parts in our restoration process.
+These actions are built to Steinway specifications, and are found on currently produced Steinway & Sons pianos.
+Pianists and technicians often prefer these actions for their speed, control, and consistency.
+Other top name pianos, like the hand-crafted Bosendorfer, Fazioli, Bechstein and other discriminating piano manufacturers use Renner and Abel parts, and if you chose, we can use those as well.

 We make our own soundboards for our rebuilt Steinway pianos and hand-press them with hickory “gobars”, the way Steinway did it for over a hundred years!
 The imported quarter-sawn, vertical-grained Canadian spruce, or violin-quality domestic soundboards from the Pacific Northwest that we use, are superior to that which we find in the original soundboards we remove.
 No stain, twist, bluish color, or knot, regardless of how small it may be, is tolerated in the manufacturing of these soundboards, making them more stable and offering them greater flexibility.
 The more vertical the grain, the better the transmission of the sound; the sound waves traveling in concentric circles throughout the board.